OleAndreasER/Villages/README.md

 # villages
-A turn based strategy game.
+An unfinished turn based strategy game inspired by Civilization 5.